fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 	* Azd
 	* Kindah

-  Ancient Arabs: Add and Thamud.
+### Ancient Arabs: Add and Thamud.
-Yagrub's father was Kakhtan and believed to be  tehe starter of the Arab languange.
+Yagrub's father was Kakhtan and believed to be the starter of the Arab languange.
 Kakhtan was the son of SAm. and Sam is the son of Nuh. from SAm we get Saimtes.
 Most probably the son of Adnan lived at the time of Isa AS.
 570 years between Isa and the prophet Muhammad.